shunkongcheung/procedures/netlify/readme.md

 * add environment variable
 * create domain and follow the steps to create `CNAME` for SSL verification
 * visit your page at your custom domain

+## Note
+* all attributes in `netlify.toml` must be string with double-quotes.
+Or else netlify will build fail without clear error message